SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 ## See the full source project in action!

 [You can find the source code for this project on GitHub](https://github.com/SeanKilleen/feedly-opml-export) -- feel free to use it yourself!
+Pull requests welcome.

 ## What do you think?